Julia Fisher describes some of things she saw and heard whilst meeting believers in Israel and the West Bank recently

 I must not forget to mention Marcel Rebiai, the founder of The Community of Reconciliation which has bases in Switzerland and the south of France as well as in Jerusalem.
 And again I heard some inspiring stories of courage and original ways of sharing the gospel with people who are either hostile to or indifferent to Jesus.

 Space does not permit me to continue.
 However, there is something about hearing stories (or testimonies) – they demonstrate how God works in people’s lives.
 They are inspiring and the exact opposite of many, if not most, of the stories we hear on secular news channels coming from the region.
-And it’s the stories of Jewish and Arab believers living in Israel and the West Bank today that you can now hear on Premier Radio every Sunday afternoon at 16.45 in
+And it’s the stories of Jewish and Arab believers living in Israel and the West Bank today that you can now hear by going to the podcasts section of this site.

 The Olive Tree Reconciliation Fund exists to support Jewish and Arab believers living in Israel and the West Bank; if you would like to receive more information or send a donation please or join our next tour, please see below.

-Julia Fisher, Director of The Olive Tree Reconciliation Fund and presenter of The Olive Tree on Premier Radio.
+Julia Fisher, Director of The Olive Tree Reconciliation Fund and presenter of The Olive Tree podcast.